Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 - Bank holidays in Egypt

-- Cultural customs to be aware of in Egypt
+- Cultural and local customs to be aware of in Egypt

 - Where to stay in Egypt